Take part as a student

 If your school runs the UK Bebras Challenge, your teacher can enrol you in September.
 When the challenge is live, and your teacher is available to supervise the event, they will give you your username and password.
 With these credentials, you'll be all set to participate in the UK Bebras challenge!

 If your school does not run the UK Bebras Challenge but you want to take part, show your teacher this website and ask them if they will run the challenge.
+They can get in touch with us for more information.

 The best way to prepare for the Bebras challenge is by attempting to solve previous tasks.
 Tasks from previous challenges are available for practice, without the need for registration or logging in, on the challenges page of this site.